leenasohail/PhysiGym/man/TUTORIAL_physigym.md

 5. The PhysiCell dataloader for data analysis (Python3 and Bash)

-We can do similar plotting and even more in depth data analysis with the [pcdl](https://github.com/elmbeech/physicelldataloader) library on the dumped data.
+We can do similar plotting and even more in-depth data analysis with the [pcdl](https://github.com/elmbeech/physicelldataloader) library on the dumped data.

 Install the [pcdl](https://github.com/elmbeech/physicelldataloader) library.